 Every single quality or aspect of the character is truly a quality or aspect that is being exhibited by the actor, and every single action that appears to be done by the character is really done by the actor.
 What appears to be the will and power of the character are really the will and power of the actor.
 The character is not the source of anything and has no substance of its own.

 Now let’s consider the concept of duality, which brings to mind examples such as male and female, hot and cold, and the two sides of one coin.
-These are each an example of the three different ways that duality is expressed in our world.
+These are examples of the three different ways that duality is expressed in our world.
 The coin has two sides and both sides must be present at all times.
 Gender, on the other hand, usually exhibits only one aspect of its dualistic nature physically in one person at a time, so this is quite different from the coin.
-And hot and cold show us yet a third way that duality can express itself.
-With hot and cold, the one quality of temperature is expressed along a continuum between two opposite polarities.
+And hot and cold show us yet a third way that duality can be expressed.
+With hot and cold, the one quality of temperature arises anywhere in-between two opposite polarities.
 Other examples like this are light and dark, wet and dry, happiness and sadness, and good and evil.

 So duality is expressed in these three ways: as one thing with two inseparable parts, as one of two complementary aspects seen one at a time, and as something in-between two polarities.
-The ancient nondual texts call all of this the “play of the opposites,” and here’s a huge point: none of it is seen as invalid in any way to be a problem.
+The ancient nondual texts call all of this the “play of the opposites,” and here’s a very important point: when properly understood, none of this is seen in any way to be a problem.
 I mention this because it seems to me that many nondual study groups have one or more of the following misunderstandings: